GLP-1 receptor agonist: Central nervous system and appetite regulation

+Adipose tissue and metabolism

+In obesity, white adipose tissue undergoes abnormal hypertrophic growth, leading to hypoxia and systemic inflammation.
+GLP-1 agonists mitigate this by downregulating lipogenic enzymes such as lipoprotein lipase (LPL) and ANGPTL4.
+Additionally, they promote the "browning" of energy-storing white adipose tissue into energy-burning brown adipose tissue.
+This metabolic shift is mediated by the activation of AMPK and SIRT1 pathways, which upregulate uncoupling protein 1 (UCP1) and increase cellular thermogenesis and energy expenditure.
+Some of the metabolic effects of GLP-1 agonists in rodents are also mediated via increased synthesis of fibroblast growth factor 21.
+Pharmaceutical companies have developed dual GLP-1/FGF21 receptor agonists.

 Pharmacokinetics

-Our naturally occurring native GLP-1 hormone is considered a peptide hormone which has a half-life of approximately two minutes.
-This short half life is due to the dipeptidyl peptidase-4 (DPP-4) enzyme rapidly breaking down this hormone.
+The naturally occurring native GLP-1 hormone is considered a peptide hormone.
+It has a half-life of only about two minutes, because the dipeptidyl peptidase-4 (DPP-4) enzyme rapidly breaks it down.
 As a result, different GLP-1 agonist drugs are modified in various ways to extend the half-life, resulting in drugs that can be dosed daily, weekly, or less often.
-Many commonly used synthetic GLP-1 agonists are delivered via subcutaneous injection once weekly, which is a barrier to their use and reason for discontinuation.
-Most GLP-1 medications are approved and sold under the FDA as drug-device combination products, which include auto-injecting pens.
+Many commonly used synthetic GLP-1 agonists are delivered weekly by subcutaneous injection, which is a barrier to their use and reason for discontinuation.
+Most GLP-1 medications are approved by the FDA and sold as drug-device combination products, which include auto-injecting pens.
 Self-injected drugs are especially difficult for people with vision or motor difficulties, which commonly accompany type 2 diabetes.
 Attempts to develop an orally bioavailable GLP-1 agonist, either a modified peptide, as in the case of oral semaglutide, or a small molecule drug, have produced additional drug candidates.
 Other companies have tested inhaled or transdermal administration.
+An oral semaglutide pill was approved by the FDA in December 2025 and entered mass production in January 2026.